 One of envy's functions is perceiving contrasts, which implies seeing differences.
 Sensing differences evokes value judgments of superior versus inferior.
 Thus, choices stem from nonconscious processes emerging in awareness because of perceiving differences.
-Such perceptions help one to adapt to change and increase survival and quality of life.
+Such perceptions help one to adapt to change, increase survival, and refine the quality of life.
 Sensing differences correlates with assigning value to experience: poor, good, better, best, or bad, inferior, less desirable.

 Given typical people in typical social settings, several major factors contribute to ultimate decision-making.
 Of fundamental importance is perspective–taking.
 This denotes the individual’s ability to comprehend both personal views and those of others that may be different.
 This presumes a capacity for the consensual understanding of “objective information” and its harmonization or clash with one’s own subjective positions.

 Put differently, one must be able to integrate information rationally to achieve a healthy reality sense.
 Perspective-taking is the human mind’s key unlocking social intelligence and mental health.
 It modulates the harsh contrasts that innate envy automatically evokes.

 The capacity for perspective-taking becomes more or less developed by adolescence.
 Social interactions help set up a sense of personal identity congruent with group standards.
 Group norms become guidelines for further thinking and behavior.
 Another growth promoting factor is the inevitable disagreements and discrepancies arising from individual-group interactions.
 Constructive disagreements typically stimulate further exploration and creative conclusions.
 Perspective-taking, in a notable way, permits rational discussion and enhances problem-solving skills.
 Thus, appreciating similarities and differences and working with them is health promoting.
 This capacity rests on the healthy maturation of envy.